quicwg/base-drafts/draft-ietf-quic-http.md

 Endpoints SHOULD include at least one such setting in their SETTINGS frame.
 Endpoints MUST NOT consider such settings to have any meaning upon receipt.

-Because the setting has no defined meaning, the value of the setting SHOULD be selected randomly, subject to implementation-defined limits on the size.
+Because the setting has no defined meaning, the value of the setting can be any value the implementation selects.

 Additional settings MAY be defined by extensions to HTTP/QUIC.